HIM 100 Introduction to Health Information Management (3)

 HIM 440 Health Informatics Concepts (3)

 Overview of the information technologies needed to manage patient information in health care facilities and between health-related organizations.
 Discusses data structures (including clinical classifications, vocabularies, and terminologies), national/international standards, federal laws/regulations, legal requirements, clinical decision support, data-mining applications, privacy and security, needs of consumers, public health needs, and emerging technologies.
-Prerequisites: HIM 100, and HIM 220.
-Corequisites: HIM 435.
+Prerequisites: HIM 305, HIM 306, HIM 330.
 Minimum grade of C required for HIM majors.

 HIM 445 Healthcare Reimbursement (3)